awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

    --group-version-id latest-group-version-id
    ```

+1. Copy the `CoreDefinitionVersionArn` and all other version ARNs from the output, except `FunctionDefinitionVersionArn`\.
+You use these values later when you create a group version\.

 1. <a name="parse-function-def-id"></a>From the `FunctionDefinitionVersionArn` in the output, copy the ID of the function definition\.
 The ID is the GUID that follows the `functions` segment in the ARN, as shown in the following example\.

    ```
    arn:aws:greengrass:us-west-2:123456789012:/greengrass/definition/functions/bcfc6b49-beb0-4396-b703-6dEXAMPLEcu5/versions/0f7337b4-922b-45c5-856f-1aEXAMPLEsf6
    ```
 **Note**
-Or, you can create a function definition by running the [https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) command, and then copy the ID from the output\.
+Or, you can create a function definition by running the [https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition.html) command, and then copying the ID from the output\.

-1. Add a function definition version to the function definition\.
+1. <a name="enable-stream-manager-function-definition-version"></a>Add a function definition version to the function definition\.
    + Replace *function\-definition\-id* with the `Id` that you copied for the function definition\.
-   + In the `functions` array, include all other functions that you want to make available on the core\.
+   + In the `functions` array, include all other functions that you want to make available on the Greengrass core\.
 You can use the `get-function-definition-version` command to get the list of existing functions\.

 **Enable stream manager with default settings**
-The following example enables stream manager by including the `GGStreamManager` function in the `functions` array\.
+The following example enables stream manager, by including the `GGStreamManager` function in the `functions` array\.
 This example uses default values for [stream manager parameters](#stream-manager-parameters)\.

    ```
    aws greengrass create-function-definition-version \